-(iv) The opportunities provided to the youth to engage in age or developmentally appropriate activities;
+(iv) The opportunities provided to the youth to engage in age-appropriate or developmentally appropriate activities;

 (j) If there is reason to believe the child is an Indian child and there has been no final determination as to the child’s status as an Indian child, document:

 (i) The efforts made to determine whether the child is an Indian child; and

 (ii) The department’s efforts to work with all tribes of which the child may be a member to verify whether the child is a member or eligible for membership; and

 (k) Identify the prospective adoptive parents, if known; if the prospective adoptive parents are not known, the department shall amend the plan to name the proposed adoptive parents as soon as such persons become known.

 (4) The court shall hold a permanency hearing to determine whether the best interests of the child are served by adopting, rejecting or modifying the permanency plan proposed by the department.
 At each permanency hearing: